 "I'm Lovin' It" is also world renowned.
 McDonald's tagline doubles as its jingle, hummed by everyone from age three to 80.

-Since the fast food joint works hard to deliver on fast and delicious service, their tag is pretty accurate.
+Since the fast food joint works hard to deliver on fast and delicious service, their company slogan is pretty accurate.

 Source: PR Daily